Stephanie Del Valle

-Stephanie del Valle Díaz (born December 30, 1996) is a Puerto Rican musician, model and beauty queen who was crowned Miss World 2016.
+Stephanie Marie Del Valle Díaz (born December 30, 1996) is a Puerto Rican musician, model and beauty queen who was crowned Miss World 2016.
 She became the second contestant from Puerto Rico to win the Miss World title, after Wilnelia Merced in 1975.
 She previously won Miss Mundo de Puerto Rico 2016.

 Career

 Del Valle is attending Pace University in New York City, where she is studying law and also communication.
 Prior to competing in beauty pageants, Del Valle was the muse to Puerto Rican fashion designer Carlos Alberto.
 Del Valle speaks Spanish, English and French.